 Here’s an illustration: For the last several months, I’ve been looking for an ideal embroidery stand.
 I started hunting around, even driving two hours one way just to try an embroidery stand.
 I finally found the embroidery stand I want, but the price tag was out of my reach – almost $300 for the two components that would make it usable for me.

-And yet, the stand will arrive this week!
+And yet, I bought the stand.
+And over the years, I’ve purchased many other somewhat pricy tools for my hobby.
 How did I manage it?
 I didn’t just charge it so I can pay for it later.
-If I had done so, I would have had it months ago.
-But, given human nature and the credit card mentality, it probably still wouldn’t be paid off, and I’d be paying interest on it, to boot.
+If I had done so, I would have had it right when I first wanted it.
+Given human nature and the credit card mentality, it probably still wouldn’t be paid off, and I’d be paying interest on it, to boot.
 And that would make an already expensive product ridiculously pricey.

 So what’s the key to being able to afford your hobby so that you can enjoy it with a free and easy mind, knowing that whatever you purchase for your hobby hasn’t become just one more debt to pay off sometime in the future, when the credit card has ballooned to extraordinary proportions?

-But now, I have a budget, and in that budget is figured my “fun” money – the money I spend on my hobby.
-When I want to make a major purchase, such as a $300 needlework stand, I don’t buy it right now simply because I want it now.
-After all, rarely is hobby stuff a need.
+But now, I live on a budget, and in that budget is figured my “fun” money – the money I spend on my hobby.
+When I want to make a major purchase, such as a $300 needlework stand, I don’t buy it right now simply because I want it right now.
+After all, it’s not a need.
+Hobby supplies are a luxury, a want.
+So they don’t get first priority in a budget.

-Instead, I plan it into my budget and I save towards it, until I can buy it.
-Believe it or not, budgeting isn’t hard – it’s not rigid or restricting if done the right way.
+I plan my hobby into my budget and I save towards expensive items.
+Budgeting isn’t hard – it’s not rigid or restricting if done the right way.
 On the contrary, on a budget, you’re much freer to do things, because you know exactly where you money is and what you’re doing with it.

 So, to answer the inquiries I’ve received on affording needlework supplies, now you know how I do it.
-I’m not wealthy (by a long shot), but I don’t subscribe to credit card spending, either.
+I’m not wealthy, but I don’t subscribe to credit card spending.
 I live on a budget.
-I’ve found that, budgeting my money and budgeting my time, I enjoy my embroidery a whole heck of a lot more!
+I don’t buy things unless I have the money to buy them.
+I’ve found that if I budget (and this concept works for money and time), I enjoy my embroidery a whole heck of a lot more!